 A document from 1952, indicates the type LN-27 radar was fitted.
 In latter days, they co-located 2 radars (E/I bands) on the main mast.
 These were the BT-501 and 502 series slaved together and were part of the Decca family of radars.
 (BT means Bright-Track).
 When the Gate vessels were paid off they were fitted with Decca radars - one for the X band and one for the S band.

 This photo of Porte Dauphine shows the radar in the upper left corner of the photo.
 Taken in 1985.
 (Photo # IST85-2016 by Capt.
 Andrea Rowe)

-A document from 1952 indicates the Gate vessels were equipped with Type 135 ASDIC, commonly called Harbour Defence ASDIC ( HDA).
-It was a special sea-bed mounted form of the ship-borne ASDIC developed by the Royal Navy towards the end of WW1 and first used in 1939.
-The US had access to this technology and called their HDA a "Herald" - harbor echo ranging and listening device if left on the seabed.
-It in case the nature of the seabed and tides were unsuitable, the ASDIC could would be secured to the side of the ship.
+A document from 1952 indicates the Gate vessels were equipped with Type 135 ASDIC, commonly called Harbour Defence ASDIC (HDA).
+This technology was developed by the Royal Navy late in WWI and was first used in 1939.
+The 135 set first entered service in 1942.
+It was a special, sea-bed mounted form of the shipborne ASDIC.
+The US had access to this technology and called their HDA a "Herald" - Harbor Echo Ranging And Listening Device if left on the seabed.
+It cases where the seabed and tides were unsuitable, the ASDIC could would be secured to the side of the ship.

 Contributors and Credits:

 1) Ships of Canada's Naval Forces (1910-2001) by Ken Macpherson and Ron Barrie.
 Vanwell Publishing 2002.

 3) John M. MacFarlane (VE7AXU / VA7PX) <John.MacFarlane(at)gvrd.bc.ca>